publishpress/PublishPress-Blocks/src/readme.txt

   * Fix: Filter product status as Featured for Woo Products block
   * Fix: Undefined HTTP_REFERER for Login / Register Form block
   * Fix: Duplicated ID when duplicating Advanced List block
+  * Fix: Warning in frontend whenin editor switching to a post type with taxonomies to one without

 = 2.7.0 =
   * Add: Custom Post Type support for Content Display block